Q: Where do you get your fish?

 Q: Isn’t salmon from Puget Sound polluted?

 A: The species of salmon that we fish for in Puget Sound is Keta.
 These fish spend only a small amount of time (2-4 weeks) in freshwater as fry before migrating out to the Pacific, where they spend the majority of their lives.
-They don’t spend a significant amount of time in Puget Sound.
+They don’t spend a significant amount of time in local waters.
+It's easy to confuse Puget Sound Keta with Puget Sound hatchery Kings, which spend their lives in local waters and do not migrate to the open ocean.
+We don't fish for King salmon in Puget Sound.

 Q: Are your fish wild?